build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 efs-app       1/1     Running   0          10m   192.168.78.156   ip-192-168-73-191.region-code.compute.internal   <none>           <none>
 ```

->Note: It will take a couple minutes for the pod to transition to the "Running" state.
-If the pod remains in a "ContainerCreating" state, make sure that you have included a mount target for the subnet where your node is located (as shown in step two).
-Without this step, the pod will remain stuck in the "ContainerCreating" state.
+>Note: It will take a couple minutes for the Pod to transition to the "Running" state.
+If the Pod remains in a "ContainerCreating" state, make sure that you have included a mount target for the subnet where your node is located (as shown in step two).
+Without this step, the Pod will remain stuck in the "ContainerCreating" state.

 4. Verify that the data is being written to the /data/out location within the shared EFS volume.
 Use the following command to verify: